- 1. FAQs

 The "work triangle" is the kitchen area from the refrigerator to the main cooking area to the main sink.
 Connect the three and it should form a triangle (unless you have a 'one-wall' kitchen).
 It's important because at or immediately adjacent to the triangle's points are all the key kitchen activities -- food preparation, cooking and clean up -- take place.
 The work triangle helps to ensure that your kitchen will be functional.
 It keeps cooking activities centered in one area, with all the necessities close at hand.

 Before any work begins on your kitchen or bathroom, get detailed, written estimates, project specifications and signed contracts from the professionals you hire.
-Make sure they're bonded and insured.
+We are insured and have WSIB coverage.
 (If you work with an NKBA member, he/she will likely coordinate all of your sub-contractors for you.)
 Check references carefully.
 Your designer should prepare project drawings including floor plans and renderings that clearly represent your project.
 If anything changes mid-project, you should be asked to sign a change order.

 Most firms will require a percentage (usually 50 percent or so) when you sign the contract, additional payment (usually 40 percent or so) when cabinets are delivered or installation begins, and the balance (10 percent or so) when the job is complete.
 You may also be required to pay a design retainer at the start of the job.